You have a car, a track, and a club picked out. You also have a little bit of money saved up. It’s time for a track day, where do you start?

 The first concern with tires is age.
 If your tires are over 5 years old, seriously consider replacing them.
 If they are closer to 10 years old, please do not put them on a racetrack.
 As long as they aren’t too bald or old and don’t have any bubbles, gashes, or dry rot, just use them!
 For your first days on track, any summer tire will be great, a 3 season tire will do well, and even an all season should get the job done just fine.
 You don’t really want to show up to your first track day with R(race)-compound tires.

-*I’ve run tires with properly installed plugs and patches for thousands of street miles and dozens of track days with no issues.
+*I’ve run tires with properly installed plugs and patches for thousands of street miles and dozens of track days with zero issues.

 I have heard some people afraid to destroy their daily driving tires in one day on track.
 For your first day, you will be totally fine.
-If you regularly track your car and drive it very hard you will wear through street tires faster, but you won’t go from fine to destroyed in a weekend.
+If you regularly track your car and drive it very hard you will wear through street tires faster, but you won’t go from fine to destroyed in a weekend unless there are other issues.
 High performance summer tires lasted for a season and a half on my Miata with daily commuting and hard track use.

 All tires come with a date stamped on the sidewall.
 Whether you’re deciding if yours are good, buying used, or even new tires, make it a habit to check this before you buy and/or track any tire.

 If your car is in decent shape, sign up and get out there!
 No excuses about “I need to do coilovers, race seats, headers, etc,” allowed, just sign up!

 Even if you are doing HPDE and not racing, you will need numbers displayed on your car so you can easily be identified by the corner workers.
 Feel free to start by making numbers with painter’s tape, check out this post about creating your own vinyl or magnetic numbers, or if you are feeling fancy, buy some.

 What to Pack: